What is Starch?

 - Keep the slide undisturbed and observe the changes.

-There will be a change in color.
-A blue-black color develops on the slice or cubes of the potato samples.
+There will be a change in colour.
+A blue-black colour develops on the slice or cubes of the potato samples.

 The result is positive.